ashitabh22/Covid19-Spread-v1.0/README.md

 Term paper V1.0

 Shall be uploading the code book very soon for these results.
 Making it user friendly :)
-If you want to discuss this work before I upload the coad please conact me at: ashitabh@gmail.com
+If you want to discuss this work before I upload the code please contact me at: ashitabh@gmail.com